Applies to: any interfaces with a 5-pin MIDI input and output

 Some of our interfaces have 5-pin MIDI inputs and outputs that you can use to send and receive MIDI data.
 If you have a MIDI keyboard that does not have a USB output, you can connect it to the interface using a 5-pin MIDI cable.
-Alternatively, if you programmed some MIDI notes in some software on your computer, you can send that out to a keyboard/synthesizer/sound module to play its sounds, via the interface.
+Or if you programmed some MIDI notes in some software on your computer, you can send that out to a keyboard/synthesizer/sound module to play its sounds, via the interface.

 An example of what a 5-pin MIDI cable looks like is below: